Data-driven guessing and gluing of unstable periodic orbits: Conclusion discussion

 \section{Conclusion \& discussion}

 In this paper we have introduced a new method for generating initial guesses for periodic orbits by randomly drawing loops in the low-dimensional latent space defined by an autoencoder.
 The autoencoder's latent dimension was chosen in a process where multiple networks were trained for various latent dimensions.
-We picked those networks for which we observed a strong drop with respect to the latent dimension (one can interpret this as autoencoders approximating the intrinsic coordinates of the manifolds that describe the chaotic attractor) and that performed the best among those.
+Among these, we decided to work with a latent dimension that shows a satisfactory loss and is in agreement with the Kaplan-Yorke dimension.
 The loop guesses are constructed by linear combinations of the latent POD modes (that have non-zero eigenvalues) with periodic coefficients drawn from a random distribution that match the latent flow statistics.
 These loops are then decoded back to the physical space and together with a guess period serve as an initial guess for a loop convergence algorithm.
 We apply this method to the Kuramoto-Sivashinsky PDE in regimes of low-dimensional chaos and hyperchaos.
 The decoded loops lie close to the chaotic attractor, look realistic and prove to be good guesses for periodic orbits in loop convergence algorithms, with many of them converging to periodic orbits.
 This provides an alternative to recurrence methods, where guesses are based on near recurrences in a long DNS, and are thus rare and expensive to generate, while also being biased towards short and less unstable periodic orbits.
 We note that the derivation for loop guesses based on POD modes holds for both the physical and the latent space.
 For systems exhibiting low-dimensional chaos, defining guesses based on the physical POD modes is a valid approach and gives acceptable guesses.
-However, we observed that with guesses purely based on the physical POD modes we tend to converge to the same few UPOs.
+However, we observed that with guesses purely based on the physical POD modes, the convergence rate appears to be generally lower, and we tend to converge to the same few UPOs.
 As the system becomes more complicated, it appears necessary to rely on a nonlinear order reduction method, like autoencoders, and define loops in the latent space via the latent POD modes to enforce a larger variation of loop guesses that approximately lie on the latent attractor.